Dog Grooming Prices: Complete Cost Guide for 2026

 How often should I get my dog professionally groomed?

 It depends on breed and coat type.
 Long-haired breeds need grooming every 4-6 weeks, medium-coated breeds every 6-8 weeks, and short-haired breeds can go 8-12 weeks.
+The AKC Canine Health Foundation provides breed-specific coat care guidance.
 Regular brushing at home extends the time between appointments.